Carol Alleman Artist at the Broadmoor Galleries

 Born in rural Pennsylvania, Carol Alleman obtained her degree in Art Education from the Pennsylvania State University (PA/USA) and continued graduate studies at the Lancaster Theological Seminary (PA/USA).
 Most recently, she has completed studies with various contemporary artists at the Scottsdale Artist School, Scottsdale, Arizona.
-She is an elected Signature Member of American Women Artists, a member of Allied Artists of America and a member of Artists for Conservation.
-She has completed numerous commissions, exhibits widely across North America including various museums and has earned awards in many juried shows, while appreciating an international collector base.
+She is an elected Signature Member of American Women Artists, a member of Allied Artists of America, and a member of the International Artists for Conservation.
+She has completed numerous commissions and exhibits widely across North America including many museums and has earned awards in many juried shows while appreciating an international collector base.